 Moana Beach

 Moana is a west-facing beach on the Fleurieu Peninsula, about 36 km south of Adelaide.
-You get a wide stretch of sand with direct vehicle access at the southern end near the SLSC ramp, making it popular with families hauling gear, fishing crews, and day-trippers.
-The northern section is pedestrian-only.
+You get a wide stretch of sand and direct vehicle access at the southern ramp near the SLSC.
+That makes it massive with families hauling gear, fishing crews, and day-trippers.
+The northern section stays pedestrian-only, so you've always got a quieter spot if the vehicle zone gets rammed.

-The beach gets busy on hot days and weekends.
+The beach gets packed on hot days and weekends.
+Water can get choppy in southerly swells because of the open westerly aspect.
+Watch for rip currents between the shore and any sandbars.
+On calmer days though, you've got a proper swim or a fish off the beach.
 Moana SLSC patrols November to March.
-Watch for rip currents between the shore and any sandbars, and the water can get choppy in southerly swells given the open westerly aspect.
-Good on calmer days for a swim or a fish off the beach.

-Vehicle access is at 10 km/h - strictly enforced, much slower than most SA beaches, because the sand fills up with walkers and kids.
-Stay in the southern zone and respect the bollards at the northern boundary.
+Vehicle access is at 10 km/h, and it's seriously enforced, much slower than most SA beaches.
+The reason's simple: the sand fills up with walkers and kids.
+Stay in the southern zone and respect the bollards marking the northern boundary.
+Get there early on hot days because the southern ramp section fills up fast.

 Getting There